GhentCORR/ghentcorr.github.io/_pages/home.md

 banner_image: "assets/img/yarn_banner.jpg"
 title: home
 permalink: /
-subtitle: Ghent University Community for Open and Reproducible Research
+subtitle: Ghent University Community for Open and Reproducible Research - a local node of the Belgian reproducibility network

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"